 Ninety Six has a colorful history dating back to early colonial times when a settlement began at the 96th milepost from Keowee Indian village, on a trail used by traders with the Indians.
 A small store, run by Robert Goudy supplied traders with such items as rum, sugar, and gunpowder, is on record as existing as early as 1730.
-Most likely, Ninety Six received its name when Indian maiden Issaqueena (Cateechee), rode her horse, ninety six miles from Keowee, the capital of the Cherokee nation to the outpost to warn of impending war by the Cherokee.
+Most likely, Ninety Six received its name when Indian maiden Issaqueena (Cateechee), rode her horse, ninety six miles from Keowee, the capital of the Cherokee nation to the outpost to warn of impending war by the Indian natives.
 Today historic Issoqueena Falls, where she hid from her attackers, can be visited in the Clemson area.

 The first land battle of the American Revolutionary War in the South was fought at Ninety Six November 19-21, 1775, setting a national historic record.
 About 500 Patriots hastily built a rustic fort of fence and rails and bales of straw, dug a well inside and fought an attack from a much larger force of Tories.
 There were casualties on both sides, the first blood shed for American independence in this region.
 The battle ended in a formal truce.